tipollae/tipollae/README.md

 JavaScript • Node.js • Express • Socket.IO • MongoDB • HTML/CSS • Phaser • Pyodide

 ### My journey
 One of my earlier projects, Yuzzwatch, was a real-time watch together platform built with Node.js, Socket.IO, MongoDB, and the YouTube API.
-The project worked, but as it grew I began noticing issues with security, scalability, project structure, and maintainability.
+While the project worked, it exposed weaknesses in my understanding of software architecture, security, and scalability.

 Rather than viewing those problems as failures, I treated them as opportunities to improve.